 - 1 tablespoon canola oil

-- 1 tablespoon minced peeled fresh ginger
+- 1 tablespoon peeled, minced fresh ginger

-- 2 cloves garlic, minced
+- 2 medium garlic cloves, minced

-- 1 medium green bell pepper, seeded and cut into 1/2-inch pieces
+- 1 medium green bell pepper, seeded and cut into ½-inch pieces

 - Heat a nonstick wok or large, deep skillet over medium-high heat until a drop of water sizzles.
 Swirl in the oil, then add the pork.
 Stir-fry until almost cooked through, 2 to 3 minutes.
-Add ginger and garlic.
+Add the ginger and garlic.
 Stir-fry until fragrant, about 30 seconds.
-Add bell pepper and pineapple; stir fry until crisp-tender, about 3 minutes.
-Add vinegar mixture and cook, stirring constantly, until the mixture boils and thickens and the pork is just cooked through, 1 to 2 minutes.
+Add the bell pepper and pineapple; stir fry until crisp-tender, about 3 minutes.
+Add the vinegar mixture and cook, stirring constantly, until the mixture boils and thickens and the pork is just cooked through, 1 to 2 minutes.

 - This recipe is gluten-free adaptable- just be sure to use brands of ketchup, soy sauce and pineapple that are GF.